-Development giant Grocon and the Royal Society of Victoria have floated plans to deliver Melbourne’s tallest skyscraper on one of the city’s smallest lots.
+Development giant Grocon and the Royal Society of Victoria have floated plans to deliver Melbourne’s tallest tower on one of the city’s smallest lots.

-The ultra-skinny 60-storey apartment tower, known as the Magic building, would stand at 330m on a triangular plot of land – approximately the size of a tennis court.
+The ultra-skinny 60-storey apartment skyscraper, known as the Magic building, would stand at 330m on a triangular plot of land – approximately the size of a tennis court.

-The bold new tower would sit next to the Royal Society of Victoria’s double-storey headquarters and a caretaker’s cottage, both of which are heritage-listed.
+The bold new skyscraper would sit next to Melbourne's Royal Society of Victoria’s double-storey headquarters and a caretaker’s cottage, both of which are heritage-listed.

-If realised, the Magic building would be the nation's and the southern hemisphere's tallest skyscraper, at an estimated cost of $150 million.
+If realised, the Magic building in Melbroune would be the nation's and the southern hemisphere's tallest skyscraper, at an estimated cost of $150 million.

 Related reading: Caydon’s Flinders Street Hotel Development Starts Construction